mmcc007/screenshots/README.md

 `screenshots` is a standalone command line utility and package for capturing screenshots for Flutter.
-It will start the required android emulators and iOS simulators, run your screen capture tests on each emulator/simulator, process the images, and drop them off for Fastlane for delivery to both stores.
+It will start the required android emulators and iOS simulators, run your screen capture tests on each emulator/simulator for each locale your app supports, process the images, and drop them off for Fastlane for delivery to both stores.

 It is inspired by three products from Fastlane: